-The Divine Principle states that the reason God tried to kill Moses was as a test to help him overcome Satan’s accusation that would beset him along the course of restoration.
+Divine Principle states that the reason God tried to kill Moses was as a test; it was to help him overcome Satan’s accusation that would beset him along the course of restoration.
 Other central figures like Jacob and Jesus likewise went through such life-threatening tests.
 (EDP, 227) But unlike the tests that Jacob or Jesus faced, here it was Zipporah, Moses’ wife, who took the central responsibility to avert disaster.
 The centrality of the woman in this event is noteworthy, and marks it as different from the trial of Jacob wrestling with the angel or of Jesus’ fast and temptation in the wilderness.

 Difficulties with This Passage

 This is by all accounts a mysterious passage, with many puzzles that defy answering.
 Why did the Lord want to kill Moses?
 No reason is given.
 How did Zipporah know what to do?
 What is the meaning of her enigmatic statement, “You are a husband of blood”?
 As Brevard Childs put it, “Few texts contain more problems for the interpreter than these few verses which have continued to baffle through the centuries.”